TallKite/linnstrument-firmware/README.md

 In OneChannel and ChannelPerRow modes, one midi channel can have mutiple midi notes.
 The LinnStrument's default behavior when this happens is designed for compatibility with non-MPE polyphonic synths.
 For example, when more than one pad is played, glides are quantized to the nearest semitone.
 Mono mode adds 2 new behaviors that are designed for compatibility with non-MPE *monophonic* synths.

+  PITCH/X FIXES:
-  PITCH/X FIXES: Selecting "X" or "X+Z" allows unquantized glides.
-Furthermore, you can trill on a single note by using a pad on another row that plays the same note.
-Finally, when the latest-played pad is released, the most recent bend for the new latest-played pad is sent, so you can trill while gliding.
+  * Selecting "X" or "X+Z" allows unquantized glides.
+  * You can trill on a single note by using a pad on another row that plays the same note.
+  * When the latest-played pad is released, the most recent bend for the new latest-played pad is sent, so you can trill while gliding.

   MAXIMIZE LOUDNESS/Z: The LinnStrument's default behavior is to send Z data from the latest note only.
 By necessity, a pad's Z data must start and end with a zero value.
 Thus holding one pad and playing a 2nd pad causes an abrupt jump in loudness to 0, and releasing that pad causes an abrupt jump from 0 to the Z-value of the 1st pad.
 Selecting "Z" or "X+Z" maximizes the Z data via a "soft takeover" as opposed to a "hard takeover".
 Z data is sent only from whichever pad is currently being pressed the hardest.